-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > System Tools > Administration page.
 Locate the Local Management section. - 3.
 Keep the Port as the default setting.
-Enable Local Management via HTTPS and keep the Port for HTTPS as the default setting.
-Enter the IP address or MAC address of the local device to manage the modem router.
+Enable Management over HTTPS and keep the Port for HTTPS as the default setting.
+Enter the IP address or MAC address of the local device to manage the modern router.